-Everyone’s always looking to save money on their utility bills, but you should know there’s a way to do it when you aren’t even home.
+Everyone’s always looking to save money on their utility bills, but it turns out there’s a way to do it when you aren’t even home.

-The key is your thermostat.
-By using automatic schedules, you can structure its daily schedule around your personal preferences.
-That means you can have different temperature settings for when you’re home, away or even when you’re asleep.
+The secret is your thermostat.
+By using automatic schedules, you can tailor the temperature to your needs.
+You can create a number of automated temperature settings for when you’re home, away or even when you’re asleep.

 While at Home

-When you’re home, you want to enjoy a comfortable temperature.
-For the most part, you probably have your thermostat lower in the summer while inside to appreciate the cool air.
+Pretty much whenever you're home, you want a nice range of pleasant temperatures.
+That’s why it’s best to set your thermostat lower in the summer if you're indoors to appreciate the cool air.

-But the most energy-efficient temperatures for when you're in your home during the summer is usually between 78 and 80 degrees Fahrenheit.
-By adjusting things a few degrees, you'll avoid the worst of summer while still lowering your monthly energy bill.
+But in terms of energy efficiency, the best range for the summer is in fact anywhere between 78 and 80 degrees Fahrenheit.
+By adjusting things a few degrees, you'll keep cool while still keeping your energy bills low.

 While Gone